Skip to main content

 • Instruction — you may include artifacts representing your background in education or teaching.

-• Psychology — You may include artifacts demonstrating your understanding in psychology or similar fields such as sociology, anthropology, communications, human development, business, or entrepreneurship.
+• Psychology — you may include artifacts demonstrating your understanding in psychology, theory and/or research or similar fields such as sociology, anthropology, communications, human development, business, or entrepreneurship.

 • Technology — You may include artifacts representing your skill and problem-solving abilities with technology, including UX, data analytics, computer science, media development, or graphic design.